akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 @scala[`Cluster(system).state`]@java[`Cluster.get(system).state()`].
 Note that this state is not necessarily in sync with the events published to a cluster subscription.

-See [Cluster Membership](cluster-membership.md#member-events) more information on member events specifically.
+See @ref:[Cluster Membership](cluster-membership.md#member-events) more information on member events specifically.
 There are more types of change events, consult the API documentation of classes that extends `akka.cluster.ClusterEvent.ClusterDomainEvent` for details about the events.